Wakefield road closures: Here are the roads to avoid across the district this week

 and on Freeview 262 or Freely 565

-• A1 – until 6am October 31 2025, moderate delays (10-30 minutes): A1 northbound and southbound, Barnsdale bar to Ferrybridge, carriageway closure and lane closures for structure works, diversion route in place via local authority network.
+• A1: Until to 6am October 31 2025, moderate delays (10-30 minutes): A1 northbound and southbound, Barnsdale bar to Ferrybridge, carriageway closure and lane closures for structure works, diversion route in place via local authority network.

-• M62 – from 8pm September 23 to 6am September 27, slight delays (under 10 minutes): M62 eastbound and westbound, junction 30 to junction 31, Lane closures for surveys.

-• M1 - from 9pm September 26 to 5am September 27, slight delays (under 10 minutes): M1 northbound, junction 38 to junction 39, Lane closure for general cleaning and maintenance.

-• A1(M) – from 9pm September 28 to 6am September 29, moderate delays (10-30 minutes): M62 westbound, junction 32a to junction 32 and A1M northbound and southbound, junction 41, carriageway and lane closures electrical works, diversion via local authority and National highways networks.

-• M62 - from 8pm September 30 to 6am October 2, slight delays (under 10 minutes): M62 westbound, junction 30 to junction 29, Lane closure for construction improvement/ upgrade.
+• M62: From 8pm September 30 to 6am October 2, slight delays (under 10 minutes): M62 westbound, junction 30 to junction 29, Lane closure for construction improvement/ upgrade.

-• M1 - from 9pm October 4 to 5am October 5, slight delays (under 10 minutes): M1 northbound, junction 41 to junction 42, Lane closure for general cleaning and maintenance works.

-• A1 - from 8pm October 7 to 6am October 12, moderate delays (10-30 minutes): A1M southbound, closed between, junction 41 and junction 40 for overhead gantry works.
+• A1: From 8pm October 7 to 6am October 12, moderate delays (10-30 minutes): A1M southbound, closed between, junction 41 and junction 40 for overhead gantry works.
 Diversion on National Highways network.

+• M1: From 8pm October 7 to 5am October 8, slight delays (under 10 minutes): M1 southbound, junction 40 to junction 39, Lane closures for technology works.

+• M1: From 10pm October 11 to 6am October 14, slight delays (under 10 minutes): M62 westbound, junction 29, slip road and quadrant closure for structure works, diversion in place via National highways and local authority network.

+• M62: From 8pm October 14 to 6am October 15, slight delays (under 10 minutes): M62 eastbound, junction 29 to junction 30, slip road closures for general cleaning and maintenance, diversion route in place via National highways and local authority network.

+• A1: From 8pm October 14 to 6am October 19, moderate delays (10-30 minutes): A1M northbound, closed between, junction 40 and junction 42 for carriageway patching and comms work.
+Diversion on National Highways and local authority network.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.